dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 control:

-» Value: The control’s current value.
+» Value: The control's current value.

-» Min: The control’s minimum value.
+» Min: The control's minimum value.

-» Max: The control’s maximum value.
+» Max: The control's maximum value.

 CHAPTER 17  Using UserForm Controls    287

-» ControlSource: The worksheet cell that displays the control’s value.
+» ControlSource: The worksheet cell that displays the control's value.

-» SmallChange: The amount that the control’s value is changed by a click.
+» SmallChange: The amount that the control's value is changed by a click.

 Usually, this property is set to 1, but you can make it any value.

 If you use a ControlSource for a SpinButton, you should understand that the

-worksheet is recalculated every time the control’s value is changed.
+worksheet is recalculated every time the control's value is changed.
 Therefore, if

 the user changes the value from 0 to 12, the worksheet is calculated 12 times.